This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - Making a Splash: Using Selene Arrow with the Aquarius Princess Star Color Pen lets her create her regular bow and arrow out of water, instead of energy.

 - Mundane Luxury: Madoka's uncompromising upbringing left no room for simpler indulgences, so she enchanted by goofing off in the shopping district and tasting a donut for the first time in episode 9.
+This is also shown in episode 25, where she goes to a traditional festival for the first time.

-- Not So Different: She and Lala have the same complications about their cure identities and if they should tell their family about it.
+- Not So Different: She and Lala have the same complications about their Cure identities and if they should tell their family about it.

 - Ojou: Her family is very well off due to her father's job as a head of government.

 - The Perfectionist: How she starts off during the first half of the season thanks to her father.
 With the help of her friends, she learns to tone down and become more free and independent, slowly dropping this trait.
-Her Diary entry in episode 9 perfectly captures this."i have to be perfect at everything I do.
-School, Precure"

 - Purple Is Powerful: Being a Purple Cure and all, she maintains this Pretty Cure tradition by being the only member of the Star Twinkle group able to match and defeat the Notraiders' second strongest member, Galorge, on her own.